 - your organisation’s name – this must be the full and correct legal name.
 Patients and the public view this as the second most important part of the logo, so it is in larger, black text to make it prominent.

-Each NHS organisation has been provided with their NHS organisational logo in the new standard format by the NHS Identity team.
 If your organisation ever needs to change its name, you will be responsible for making changes to your NHS organisational logo once your new name is approved.
 To assist with this, we have created a template which shows how the artwork for NHS organisational logos should be created.
 Artwork for your NHS organisational logo should be held by, and supplied from, a central point in your organisation to ensure it is always reproduced correctly and consistently.

 The NHS logo, which forms part of your NHS organisational logo, is protected by law.
 It is a UK trade mark owned by the Secretary of State for Health and Social Care.
 It is also protected by copyright.
 You can only use the NHS logo in your NHS organisational logo as shown in the template below.